Blackpool Electric Tramway Company Ltd. No. 4

 It wasn’t possible to precisely recreate the original type of control system but, rather ingeniously, a modern version of the same type of system has been adapted using equipment that was developed by the Electricity Council in the early 1980s for use with battery electric cars.

-So, paradoxically, one of the oldest tramcars in the collection at Crich sports one of the most modern control systems!
-The tram has operated in this way briefly at Crich during at least one season in 2005
+Consequently, one of the oldest tramcars in the collection at Crich paradoxically sports one of the most modern control systems!

 N.B.
 Blackpool 4’s otherwise identical twin car (number 3) was also interesting in that it was initially fitted out rather elaborately as a director’s car, which was not uncommon in the early years of British tramways.
 Sadly, the body of this tram eventually ended up as a football dressing room on South Shore before being scrapped in 1934.